franciscojavierarceo/franciscojavierarceo.github.io/content/posts/difficulties-deploying-ml-models/difficulties-deploying-ml-models.md

 # Ten Lessons Learned form a decade of Deploying ML

+## 0. Separate your model from your features

-## 0. Create a container for you service
+## 1. Create a container for you service

-## 1. Source Your Data
+## 2. Source Your Data

-## 2. Validate Your Feature Engineering
+## 3. Validate Your Feature Engineering

-## 3. Codify the range of your features
+## 4. Codify the range of your features

-## 4. Abstract your service logic appropriately
+## 5. Abstract your service logic appropriately

 ## 5. Precompute what you can